Two Years Later, Judge Finally Realizes That A CDN Provider Is Not Liable For Copyright Infringement On Websites

 This is the correct ruling, but it should have come two years ago at the motion to dismiss stage.

 Indeed, despite not being a Section 230 case, this is yet another example of why Section 230's procedural benefits are so important.
 Perhaps one reason why people don't get this is that they don't understand just how much more expensive a lawsuit gets after a motion to dismiss, but it's a massive shift.
-A motion to dismiss may run in the 10s of thousands dollars range (depending on a variety of factors).
-But if you get past that and have to go to discovery, you're now talking hundreds of thousands of dollars, and possibly pushing over a million before you get a ruling on summary judgment.
+A motion to dismiss may run in the 100s of thousands dollars range (depending on a variety of factors).
+But if you get past that and have to go to discovery, you're now talking in the millions before you get a ruling on summary judgment.
 It's a big difference and a massive cost for companies (especially smaller ones).
 A cost that can completely destroy smaller companies -- for a lawsuit that had no chance at all from the beginning.

 Thank you for reading this Techdirt post.
 With so many things competing for everyone’s attention these days, we really appreciate you giving us your time.
 We work hard every day to put quality content out there for our community.